dippas/WebWhatsapp-Native-DarkMode/README.md

 ## What does it do

 Add the native Dark Mode to Web Whatsapp

+## Notes

+(EN) For better plugin/script performance please keep it updated, see the updated version above

 ## Contributing